Getting to School

 - park on green areas

-Please do not park on the road outside the school.
-Parked cars make it difficult for pedestrians and other road users to view on-coming traffic.
+Please do not park on the road outside the school, this is a red route, and you will be fined.
+Parked cars on the corner of junctions make it difficult for pedestrians and other road users to view on-coming traffic.
 The parked cars also cause congestion, which increases the possibility of an accident occurring.
-The police regularly patrol this area and fines may be issued.

 All children should be delivered and collected from the playground gates.
 Arrangements should not be made to meet parents elsewhere as an accident could easily occur while unsupervised children are looking for their parents’ cars.